hashicorp/vault/website/source/docs/auth/aws.html.md

 ## Recommended Vault IAM Policy

-This specifies the recommended IAM policy to run Vault with.
+This specifies the recommended IAM policy needed by the AWS auth backend.
+Note that if you are using the same credentials for the AWS auth and secret backends (e.g., if you're running Vault on an EC2 instance in an IAM instance profile), then you will need to add additional permissions as required by the AWS secret backend.

 ```json
 {